Snapmaker/Snapmaker-English-Writing-Style-Guide/The Complete Guide (EN).md

 * It is likely to cause a phenomenon called **dust accumulation**.
 * You should use the dust plugs to avoid the problem of dust accumulation.
 * If you can't find the answer to your question in FAQs, ask help from our support team at support@snapmaker.com and our technical staff will do troubleshooting for you.
-* Brim, raft, and skirt are detachable structures for minimizing the problem of object adherence to the Heated Bed.
+* Brim, raft, and skirt are detachable structures for minimizing the problem of object adherence to the heated bed.

 Instead, say: